LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Attempting to transmit on a frequency where Tx is not supported, e.g. the beacon frequency, the firmware will not allow transmission and will pay the warning beep sound instead

 To select the Voice, APRS or Beacon fequency, press the keys 1, 2 or 3 respectively.

-*Note*
+*Note:*

-Keys 1, 2 and 3 currently only operate on this screen and not the Polar or other satellite screens.
+- Keys 1, 2 and 3 currently only operate on this screen and not the Polar or other satellite screens.

 ![location](media/satellite-live-before-AOS.png)